FranziskaPorkert04/website/_pages/index.md

 **Upcoming and recent travel**

-October 28 -30:  Center for Quantum Mathematics (Odense, Denmark)

 February 10-14: Max Planck Institute for Mathematics in the Sciences (Leipzig, Germany)

 ---

-This website was last updated in September 2024.
+This website was last updated in November 2024.